Hector-Marina/AniSpace/README.md

 -   Filtering, interpolating and refining location data
 -   Deriving the precision of the positioning system
 -   Deriving movement metrics (speed, step length, turning angles)
--   Estimating entity-entity and entity--environment spatial interactions
+-   Estimating entity-entity and entity-environment spatial interactions
 -   Estimating space use (areas, paths, home ranges)

 🔗 **Official projects supporting the development of this package**: